Founders: Candace Murray, Caleb Cooper, Scott Herlihy, Sean Frye, Ian Guthrie

 Soccer is it’s own universal language without actually having to speak.
 Over 3.5 billion people play soccer making it the most popular sport in the entire world.
 There is a connection with soccer and people that automatically bypasses cultural preconceptions, race, religion or economic standing.
 A definition of the word Peace is ‘harmony in personal relations.’
 Soccer helps people to build positive connections with each other creating teamwork, friendships and community.
 Peace Passers was established to help pass the joy of the game onto others by giving more people the opportunity to play with proper equipment.

 Peace Passers was founded with awareness that there are too many people living in impoverished areas that have little or no access to soccer supplies.
 Meanwhile most of the friends and teammates we know including ourselves have extra soccer balls lying around, old cleats collecting dust in the garage and years worth of jerseys sitting in the closet.
-Clubs get new gear almost every season and youth outgrow cleats that are still in great shape.
+Soccer clubs purchase new gear almost every season and youth outgrow cleats that are still in great shape.
 Parallel it to recycling and you’ll quickly see it’s an uncomplicated way to give back.

 All of us played soccer since we were kids.
 We played through grade school, high school and into college.
 Now we are navigating our way through careers and family life but soccer is and always will be a part of who we are.
 We know having the opportunity to play the game has enhanced our lives in countless positive ways.
 This is our way of giving back to the world’s game what it has given to us.
 Join us in Passing the Peace and sharing the game by putting your used soccer equipment back into play!